H-E-L-P/dmu_products/dmu0/dmu0_VISTA-VIDEO-private/readme.md

 http://www-astro.physics.ox.ac.uk/~video/data/VIDEO_all/cats/

-In an electronic mail, Boris Haeussler described the `errfix` catalogue as:
+In an electronic mail, Boris Häußler described the `errfix` catalogue as:

     The errfix version of each catalogue fixes the error bars given by SExtractor by creating fake positions in all images and taking the